 In order to travel to the USA with an ESTA, all of the requirements on this page must be met.
-While most tourist or business travelers will likely meet these requirements, it is prudent to look them over nonetheless, regardless of your nationality.
+While most tourists or business travellers will likely meet these requirements, it is wise to look them over nonetheless, regardless of your nationality.

 Requirements regarding travel purpose

 The following travel purposes do meet the requirements of the ESTA:

 - Tourism (on holiday to the USA)

 - Visiting friends or family